 The Kid (1921), 60 minutes, D: Charles Chaplin

 Charlie Chaplin's classic of comedy and pathos, the first film that he wrote, produced, and directed.
-He plays The Little Tramp who discovers and rescues an abandoned, orphaned baby.
-He raises the child as his own son (Jackie Coogan), and resists having the child taken away by orphanage officials.
-Later, the mother reappears and demands to have the baby back.
+He plays The Little Tramp who discovered and rescued an abandoned, orphaned baby.
+He raised the child as his own son (Jackie Coogan), and resisted having the child taken away by orphanage officials.
+Later, the mother reappeared and demanded to have the baby back.

 Orphans of the Storm (1921/22), 150 minutes, D: D.W.
 Griffith

-Set against the backdrop of the French Revolution, the story of the misadventures of two young girls who are sisters.
-One is Louise (Dorothy Gish), the illegitimate child of a wealthy aristocratic family but abandoned, adopted and raised by a worker/commoner, and tragically blinded by the plague.
-The other sister is Henriette (Lillian Gish), the natural-born daughter of the commoner.
-Henriette brings her blind adopted sister to Paris for an operation to cure her blindness.
-But Henriette is kidnapped by wicked aristocrat Marquis de Praille, and blind Louise is taken in by Mother Frochard and a family of beggar thieves.
-In the melodramatic conclusion, Henriette is on her way to the guillotine to be beheaded during the Reign of Terror, when she is rescued and reunited with her sister and new aristocrat lover.
+Set against the backdrop of the French Revolution, the story of the misadventures of two young girls who were sisters.
+One was Louise (Dorothy Gish), the illegitimate child of a wealthy aristocratic family but abandoned, adopted and raised by a worker/commoner, and tragically blinded by the plague.
+The other sister was Henriette (Lillian Gish), the natural-born daughter of the commoner.
+Henriette brought her blind adopted sister to Paris for an operation to cure her blindness.
+But Henriette was kidnapped by wicked aristocrat Marquis de Praille, and blind Louise was taken in by Mother Frochard and a family of beggar thieves.
+In the melodramatic conclusion, Henriette was on her way to the guillotine to be beheaded during the Reign of Terror, when she was rescued and reunited with her sister and new aristocrat lover.

 The Phantom Carriage (1921, Swe.) (aka Körkarlen), 93 minutes, D: Victor Sjöström